bypschroeder/vu_dataset/README.md

-# VU_Blender
+# vu_dataset

-This is a Blender script to generate 3D avatars with SMPLX models and fit clothes to them.
+This is a Blender script to generate a dataset containing SMPL-X-Avatars with fitted clothes.

 ## Installation